Unity Ceremonies & Rituals ...

 For The A-Typical & Awesome

-Here is a list of my FAVORITE Unity Rites to consider including in your wedding ceremony to add that uniquely "YOU" touch to the script and the day.
+Here is a list of some rituals to consider including in your wedding ceremony.

 Unity Candle